Trenblack/dunkin_donuts_api/README.md

 3) Process Payment (payment queue)

     For each payment_id in payment queue:

-    If to/from d_id does not have mfi_acc_id in map1:
+        if to/from mfi_created == false:

             send payment_id to account queue

         else
             get to/from from payment table using payment_id

             use converter maps to convert to mfi_acc_id

             use that to create new Payment request to MFI API

-        MFI response -> Update Payments table status
+            MFI response -> Update Payments table status to "PROCESSING"

 4) Process Account (account queue)

     For each payment_id in account_queue:

         get to/from id from payment table using payment_id

         use employee/source table to get data of to/from using to/from id

         send request to MFI api to create entity/account

-    update the mfi_acc_id fields in converter map
+        update the mfi_acc_id fields in converter map,

+        set employee/source field: mfi_created = true

         send payment_id to payment queue

 5) Get batches